llyjak/AutomergeBot/README.md

 Applicable only to GitHub.

 ## How it works?
-- AutomergeBot is attached to GitHub as a [webhook](https://developer.github.com/webhooks/).
+- AutomergeBot is attached to GitHub as a [webhook](https://developer.github.com/webhooks/) for `push` and `pull_requests` events.
 - AutomergeBot uses GitHub account (you must create such account) to interact with [GitHub API](https://developer.github.com/v3/) (creating pull requests etc.)
 - Merging directions are configurable
-- Reacts to pushed changes event.
+- Reacts to webhook events.
 Does not work for changes pushed when not running.

 It reacts to events (currently only "push" event is handled).
 If changes are pushed onto monitored branch it starts process of merging it to configured destination branch.